Last Updated: May 16, 2026

 8. Ghost

-The ghost discus (video source) is an unusual and unique strain, perfect for discus keepers who want an oddball fish in their collection.
+The ghost discus (video source) is an unusual strain: pale gray or light blue with transparent fins and occasional yellow markings around the head and tail base.
+Perfect for discus keepers who want something genuinely different in their collection.

 9. Snakeskin

-The snakeskin discus was first seen in the mid-1990s when Asian breeders developed fish with 14 vertical stripes, rather than the usual 9.
-Today, this unique gene has been crossbred into several different color forms and patterns.
+The snakeskin discus first appeared in the mid-1990s when Asian breeders produced fish with 14 vertical stripes rather than the usual 9.
+Today this unique gene has been crossed into several different color forms, creating an entire family of snakeskin variants.

 10. Marlboro